 Costco offers investors the highest near-term cash flow visibility in the retail defensive sector because of its membership fee model and high-quality customer base.

-The loss-leader capabilities of Costco's business model should continue to drive disproportionate market share gains over the long term.
+The loss-leader capabilities of Costco's business model should continue to drive market share gains over the long term.

 In contrast to its big-box industry peers, Costco has international operations that generate returns above its cost of capital.
 The warehouse club concept has shown promise in the U.K., Taiwan, Korea, and Australia, suggesting attractive global growth potential.
 Read more